sudoswap/chomp/README.md

 - anyone can execute to advance game state
 - validator ensures moves are legal at each stage

+During a player's turn, they can choose either a Move on their active Mon, or switch to a new Mon.

 ### Validator
 Validators do auxiliary verification outside of the game engine.
 They handle additional game ending conditions like timeouts and hook into the Battle's lifecycle, e.g. Battle start and Battle end.

 ### Mons
 Mons are the player's game pieces.
 They can each hold a number of Moves and have their own stats as well as a unique Ability.
+Abilities trigger on switch in, and can either

 ### Moves
-A Move takes in game state and returns any updates.
-It also has limited ability to write to a global key-value table.
+A Move can mutate game state, e.g. alter stats, deal damage, or attach effects.
+Moves cost a Mon stamina to use, with stronger moves requiring more stamina.
 See `IMove.sol` for the current working interface.

 ### Effects
-Moves can return Effects, which are persistent side effects that alter game state.
-Effects can be called on several lifecycle hooks during a Battle's execution by the Engine.
-See `IEffect.sol` for the current working interface.
+Effects are persistent side effects that alter game state.
+Effects can be called on several lifecycle hooks during a Battle's execution by the Engine, e.g. during a Mon switching in, at the beginning of a round, etc. See `IEffect.sol` for the current working interface.